-When not working, I have a keen interest in various areas of Art, Design and Traveling.
-I have also found that some of my passions have eventually led into augmenting my work tasks allowing myself to not only further my interests but also become more proficient at some of my design skills!
+Here is a brief look into the person I am!
+I enjoy the arts, design and travelling, I have also found that some of my passions have eventually led into augmenting my work tasks allowing myself to not only further my interests but also become more proficient at some of my design skills!

-A recent new hobby of mine is 3D modelling and animation.
-Building upon my knowledge of modelling from experimenting and animating with Blender, I have proceeded to enroll in Solidworks classes at local colleges to further my knowledge and use my previous 3D skills towards engineering applications and 3D printing!
+My work in 3D modelling originally started as a personal hobby!
+Building upon my knowledge of modelling from experimenting and animating with Blender, I proceeded to enrol in Solidworks classes at a local college to further my knowledge.
+Nowadays, I have worked in 3D design professionally and even have my work received media attention!

 A major area of interest for myself is the learning and playing of music.
-I have been an aspiring guitarist for many years and have a deep interest in music ranging from Blues, Rock & Roll and New Wave to Baroque and Classical.
-Under the teaching and jamming with Charles T Boyle, my knowledge of music has expanded far beyond what was ever available at secondary level.
-Simply put; its a fun escape, performance booster and mind expander.
-Not to mention a way to boost problem solving through music.
+I have been an aspiring guitarist for many years and have a deep interest in music ranging from Blues, Rock & Roll and New Wave.
+Under the tutorage and jamming with Charles T Boyle, my knowledge of music has been a fun escape, performance booster and relaxing.
+Not to mention a way to boost problem solving through music!

 For a number of years I have been a keen amateur photographer, this hobby originally came to prominence during my secondary school years where I was enlisted as the official photographer for the school newspaper and drama productions.
 My hobby was such that I purchased an array of SLR camera equipment to maximize the effectiveness of my shots and learn more about this hobby.
 It was during this time that I gained practical knowledge relating to; Lighting conditions, F-Stop, Framing and Photoshop Techniques.
 Since then, I have predominately focused on landscape photography and event photography.
 Examples of my work are below: